OriHasin/trace-normalizer-service/README.md

 ## Features

 - **Configurable Data Formats**: Define supported APMs formats through **source models**, ensuring flexibility and adaptability - you also can modify the desired normaliztion format easily thorugh NormalizationModel! .

 - **Factory Design Pattern**: The architecture enables seamless addition of new formats and processing logic.

-- **Streaming Platform Integration**: Easily integrate with streaming platforms by implementing client-side logic for data ingestion and delivery.
+- **Streaming Platform Integration**: Easily integrate with streaming platforms (up to you) by implementing client-side logic for data ingestion and delivery.

 ## Getting Started